TensorFleet/vscode-tensorfleet/resources/robotic-js-project-templates/README.md

    - `bun robot:vision` - YOLO detection (80 real-world object classes like people, cars, animals)
    - `bun robot:vision:colors` - Color-based detection (best for simulation with solid-colored shapes)
 2. Switch the Image Panel dropdown to `/camera/image_annotated` to see the detection output with bounding boxes and labels
-3. Use the Teleop Panel to drive the robot and see detections update in real-time
+3. Use the Teleops Panel to drive the robot and see detections update in real-time

 ## Configuration
 Edit `config/robot_config.yaml` or override via env vars: